Required

 What Is a Panic Attack?

+A panic attack is a sudden surge of anxiety that activates the body’s fight-or-flight response very quickly.
 This response is designed to protect us from danger.
-When the brain senses a threat, it releases stress hormones such as adrenaline, preparing the body to react.
+When your brain senses a threat, it releases stress hormones such as adrenaline, preparing the body to react.
+Panic attacks tend to happen quickly as your mind perceives an immediate threat that you need to respond to with energy, strength and speed.

 And because your mind works on patterns, the panic can spread into other similar situations.
 This is how panic attacks can increase and start to impact upon more of your life.
 You can feel confused and uncertain and you start to avoid more things just in case you have a panic attack.